COVID-19 VISITATION PROTOCOLS

 - All programs and events are being reevaluated and many are being moved to a virtual format.

-- We will be providing updated public information on this page regarding any changes
+- We will be providing updated public information on this page regarding any changes.

-Again, thank you for your continued support of our mission.
+Thank your for your continued support of our mission.
 All of us at Mohonk Preserve are so grateful to our visitors, members, volunteers, supporters, and local community.
 We truly are all in this together.